 - Wilson Cottage in the sleepy town of Harsil is a charming attraction.
 This huge mansion was built in 1864, by a man who had deserted the British Army and escaped into the Garhwal region, where he became acquainted with the Raja of Tehri.
 As the Raja refused him shelter, he moved to Harsil, paying lease money to the Raja.
 Mr. Wilson introduced the locals to apple farming.
 The local folks will be happy to share tales with you about Mr. Wilson and his wife, Gulabi.

 - During the winter period when Gangotri is snowed out, Goddess Ganga is relocated to Mukhba Village, 1 KM from Harsil.

 Stay & Food Options

 Being an offbeat location in Uttarakhand, there aren’t many places to stay in Harsil.
-A few guesthouses are available along with GMVN guesthouse, set up by the Government.
-In terms of food, a few roadside dhabas are available along with a local restaurant serving north Indian affair as well as authentic Garhwali cuisine – do indulge!
+A few guesthouses are available along with GMVN guesthouses, set up by the Government.
+In terms of food, a few roadside dhabas are available along with a local restaurant serving north Indian affairs as well as authentic Garhwali cuisine – do indulge!

 Just imagine, being surrounded by the love of mother nature and connecting with your spiritual self in a setting so pure!
 Harsil is a delightful little place to redefine your most calming self.